-The Strategic Commissioning Plan was developed following engagement with over 4000 local people and the role and membership of the Strategic Planning Group has been refreshed to ensure it provides a critical forum for wide stakeholder involvement in shaping strategic delivery plans moving forward.
+A refreshed Strategic Commissioning Plan has now been developed following engagement with local people and the role and membership of the Strategic Planning Group has been refreshed to ensure it provides a critical forum for wide stakeholder involvement in shaping strategic delivery plans moving forward.
 Our locality managers are part of the Local Action Partnerships (Community Planning).
 In addition the HSCP are represented on a number of wider community groups e.g. Alcohol and Drugs Partnership.
 Our overarching Strategic Planning and Commissioning Board and four Strategic Programme Boards have been designed to promote strong leadership and engagement with clinical stakeholders.
-In developing its new Strategic Commissioning Plan the HSCP will engage further with key stakeholders and will also reflect on the effectiveness of the existing strategic planning and engagement activity.
 A refresh of the role and remit of the Communications and Engagement Group is underway as well as a review of corporate support.

 We have a Health and Social Care Strategic Forum, facilitated by PKAVS, our third sector interface.
-This connects third sector organisations into the HSCP and contributes to joint strategic planning and commissioning, organisational development, locality working, volunteering and quality assurance.
+This connects third sector organizations into the HSCP and contributes to joint strategic planning and commissioning, organizational development, locality working, volunteering and quality assurance.
 Feedback from members confirms that the forum provides an effective means for raising issues and influencing the HSCP's direction and activity.

 The Partnership works closely with Independent Contractors such as Care Providers, GPs, Dentists, Optometrists and Pharmacists in the delivery of Health and Care Services across Perth and Kinross.
-The Partnership has engaged regularly with all elected members of Perth and Kinross Council around the challenges and opportunities and the 3 Year Financial Plan.
+The Partnership has engaged regularly with all elected members of Perth and Kinross Council around the challenges and opportunities and the 3 Year Financial Recovery Plan.